microsoft/sfs-client/API.md

 ## Content types

-A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
+A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`.
 These data types provide `noexcept` methods to interact with member data.

 ## Retry Behavior